geomatics-io/ObjectListView/docs/recipes.rst

 3. How can I do some fancy sorting?
 -----------------------------------

-There are a couple of ways to change the standard sorting behavior:
+There are a couple of ways to change the standard sorting behaviour:

 * You can listen for the `BeforeSorting` event, do whatever sorting you like, and then set `Handled` to  *true* on the event so that no standard sorting is done.
 If you want